Sadashiv Amrapurkar: Career

 In 1981–82, Amarapurkar acted in a Marathi stage play, Hands-Up!, alongside stage actors Avinash Masurekar and Bhakti Barve-Inamdar.
 This play was successful and Amrapurkar was noticed by director Govind Nihalani, who was searching for an actor to play the central negative character in his movie Ardh Satya.
 The movie went on to be a hit and Amrapurkar's acting was appreciated.
-His style of dialog delivery was considered unique as compared to the popular Hindi movie villains in those days.
+His style of dialogue delivery was considered unique as compared to the popular Hindi movie villains in those days.
 Amrapurkar won a Filmfare Award for his performance in the film.

 After Ardh Satya, Amarapurkar starred in Purana Mandir, Nasoor, Muddat, Jawaani and Khamosh.
 In 1986, he starred as the villain in the Amitabh Bachchan-starrer Aakhree Raasta.
 In 1987, he starred as the main villain in the Dharmendra-starrer Hukumat, which went on to be a blockbuster that grossed even more than Mr. India.
 From 1988 he increasingly appeared in villainous roles in films such as Mohre, Khatron Ke Khiladi (1988 film), Kaal Chakra, Eeshwar, Elaan-E-Jung, Farishtay, Veeru Dada, Naaka Bandi and Begunaah.

 In the mid-1990s he migrated towards supporting roles and comic roles such as in Aankhen, Ishq, Coolie No. 1, Gupt: The Hidden Truth, Aunty No. 1, Jai Hind, Master and Hum Saath-Saath Hain: We Stand United.
 He played the role of Dr. Khanna in the 1996 film Chhote Sarkar.
 He did a number of stunning roles in Marathi films such as Kadachit, Vaastupurush, Doghi, Savarkhed ek Gaav and Ara Ara Aaba Ata tari Thamba.
 His last Hindi screen role was a cameo in the short film by Dibakar Banerjee, Bombay Talkies (2012).

 He did a cameo in the Waheeda Rehman-starrer Swayam in 1991.
 He played the role of a tough, upright cop who reprimands his children for leaving an elderly widow to fend for herself on the streets.
 The film touched on the problems old people face with the breakdown of the joint family system.
 It was a subject close to Amrapurkar's heart and he did the role for free.

-Amrapurkar was a philanthropist, social activist, and was engaged in a number of social organizations such as Samajik Krutadnyata Nidhi, Andhashraddha Nirmulan Samiti, Snehalaya, Lokshahi Prabodhan Vyaspeeth, Ahmednagar Aitihasik Vastu Sangrahalaya, and many others.
+Amrapurkar was a philanthropist, and social activist, and was engaged in a number of social organizations such as Samajik Krutadnyata Nidhi, Andhashraddha Nirmulan Samiti, Snehalaya, Lokshahi Prabodhan Vyaspeeth, Ahmednagar Aitihasik Vastu Sangrahalaya, and many others.
 He always had a soft spot for the rural youth and strove for their development.

 In March 2013, he protested water waste during the Holi festival near his residence in Mumbai.

 Amrapurkar also lent his support to the Anna Hazare movement in 2011 and was active in engaging citizens during the 2009 Lok Sabha elections by holding several discussions to make voters aware of their rights.